Chanka: Apogee

-Cusco
+Chanka-Inca war

 It was in 1438 that the alleged leader Hanan Chanka "Anccu Hualloc" mythified himself so that the people or the "ayllus of Ancoyaco" (also called Anco Huayllu or Hancoallo) gathered 40,000 warriors and launched the conquest of Cusco.
 They advanced victoriously to encircle the city.
 The Incan Viracocha and many of the nobility fled in the direction of Qullasuyu, and were in despair until a prince, Cusi Yupanqui (who later proclaimed himself Pachacutec), bravely led the resistance.
 While able to gather allies, he offered peace to the besieged, but they rejected the offer.
 A bloody battle was fought in Yawarpampa ("field of blood"), won by Cusco with the timely arrival of friendly forces.

 The Indian chronicler, Joan de Santa Cruz Pachacuti Yampa Salcamaygua (1613).
 He states that the battle would have been lost if the stone soldiers ("pururaucas") had not been brought miraculously to life—stones that were dressed as soldiers to fool the Chankas.

 According to the victors, 22,000 Chancas and 8,000 Cusqueños (natives of Cusco) died at Yawarpampa.
 Anccu Hualloc was injured and captured.
 The Hanan Chankas were chased as far as Antahualla (Apurímac).